Comparisons12 min read

 • Teams under 20 people where per-seat pricing is still manageable

-• Anyone who's currently juggling five or more different tools and wants to consolidate — ClickUp genuinely replaces a lot of them
+• Anyone juggling five or more different tools and wanting to consolidate — ClickUp genuinely replaces a lot of them

-The key question: does your team have someone willing to set it up properly?
-ClickUp rewards investment.
-Configure it well and it's an incredible remote work environment.
-Don't bother, and it's just expensive chaos.
+The real question: does your team have someone willing to set it up properly?
+ClickUp rewards that investment.
+Configure it right and it's an incredible remote work environment.
+Skip the setup, and it's just expensive chaos.

 Who Should Choose Basecamp?

-Basecamp is the right call when simplicity isn't a compromise — it's the whole priority:
+Basecamp is the right call when simplicity isn't a compromise — it's the whole goal:

 • Small agencies or consultancies doing client work where clients need visibility without confusion